fgadaleta/datascienceathome/_posts/2014-02-04-fitting-distributions-in-R.md

 ---
+title: Fitting distributions in R
 layout: post
-title: Fitting distributions in R
 comments: true
-tags: [code, distribution, fitting, R, statistics]
+tags:
+- code
+- distribution
+- fitting
+- R
+- statistics
 ---

 One recurrent problem that we are experiencing in the office is, as the title